 Running a self-drive hire business is no mean feat.
 As any business owner will know, there’s a whole host of potential hazards to manage; from market competition and fraudulent customers, to vehicle damage and late returns.

 If you’re just starting out, the best thing you can do is prepare yourself for all eventualities, protect yourself against risk – and try to steer clear of the common pitfalls.

 Here are some of the key mistakes to avoid:

 1. Taking out inappropriate insurance cover

-If you’re looking to rent out campervans or motorhomes to anyone on a temporary basis, a standard vehicle insurance policy won’t provide you with sufficient coverage to protect your investment.
-What you’ll need is self-drive hire insurance, tailored to your specific business model.
+If you’re looking to rent out campervans or motorhomes to anyone on a temporary basis, a standard vehicle insurance policy won’t provide you with the right cover.
+Instead, you need a a self-drive hire insurance policy, tailored to your specific business model.
 A specialist, independent insurance broker will have access to a wide range of markets and can help you to find the most suitable cover for your needs.
-Then, once your policy is in place, be sure to read all of the terms and conditions carefully so that you don’t inadvertently invalidate your policy.
-It’s imperative that you can rely on it to provide you with full protection should a claim arise.

 2. Falling victim to fraudulent or untrustworthy customers